danwing/cidfi/draft-wing-cidfi.md

 This impact needs further study.

-## Overhead of Mapping CID to packet metadata
+## Overhead of Mapping CIDs to Packet Metadata

 Network Elements have to maintain a mapping between each UDP 4-tuple and QUIC CID and its DSCP code point.
 This also needs updating